Equality and diversity policy

 Discrimination as outlined above and harassment is unacceptable and contrary to our explicit aim of providing quality services and recruiting and retaining diverse staff.

-The Council recognises its responsibilities under the following equality legislation and related Codes of Practice:
+We recognises our responsibilities under the following equality legislation and related codes of practice:

 Equality and diversity are majority issues, which concern the whole community: